A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Proposed Method

 \subsection{Network Framework}

-The great success of CNN frameworks depends on 2D convolution in signal processing and image domain~\cite{yu2010deep,chang2014robust,he2016deep}.
+The great success of CNN frameworks depends on 2D convolution in signal processing and image domain~\cite{he2016deep}.
 Our previous work~\cite{yin2019user} in EDA-based emotion recognition with the PMEmo dataset~\cite{zhang2018pmemo} also conducted 2D convolution.
-However, it is a detour to transform 1D signal to 2D matrix just for finetuning pretrained 2D CNN backbones.
-Accordingly, we directly use 1D residual CNN framework to process EDA signals in this work.
+However, it is a detour to transform the 1D signal to 2D matrix just for fine-tuning pre-trained 2D CNN backbones.
+Moreover, if using the 2D convolution, the pre-precessing should be conducted to rearrange the 1D EDA sequences and transform them to 2D matrices as our previous work did~\cite{yin2019user}, which is time-consuming and increases the computations.
+Accordingly, we directly use the 1D residual CNN framework to process EDA signals in this work.

 The overall architecture of the proposed method is illustrated in Fig. \ref{architecture}.
-Let the vector $X_T= \{x_1,x_2,...,x_t\}$ be the input EDA sequence with $t$ points. $ Y_{class} = \{y_1,..,y_c \}$ denotes the groundtruth for $c$-classes task.
+Let the vector $X_T= \{x_1,x_2,...,x_t\}$ be the input EDA sequence with $t$ points. $ Y_{class} = \{y_1,...,y_c \}$ denotes the ground truth for $c$-classes task.
 If the emotion state belongs to the $i^{th}$ class, $y_i=1$ and $y_j=0$ for $j \neq i$.
-Our goal is to establish the relationships between input EDA and emotion state, specifically decreasing the distance between groundtruth label $Y_{class}$ and predicted result $\hat{Y}_{class}$.
+Our goal is to establish the relationships between input EDA and emotion state, specifically decreasing the distance between ground truth label $Y_{class}$ and predicted result $\hat{Y_{class}}$.

+First, after z-score normalization, we conduct CvxEDA decomposition.
+The normalized EDA signal (y) is composed of three N-long column vectors: the phasic (r) and tonic (t) signal plus the noise component ($\varepsilon$):

-Firstly, we conduct CvxEDA decomposition and the 1-channel EDA signal is expanded to mixed 3-channel signal $X_{TC} = \{(x_{11},x_{12},x_{13}),...,(x_{t1},x_{t2},x_{t3}) \}$.
-As shown in Fig.\ref{rtcag}, the expanded signal is subsequently fed into residual temporal and channel attention group (RTCAG).
-The EDA feature vector is extracted by three parts: shallow feature extraction, attention module and residual feature extraction.
+where $r = MA^{-1}p$ and $t = B\lambda + Cd$.
+Then, with the transcendental knowledge of physiology and taking logarithmic transtorm, the MAP problem can be rewritten as a standard Quadratic-Programming (QP) convex form and can be solved efficiently using many available solvers (see more details in \cite{greco2015cvxeda}).
+For denoizing in the process of solving optimization problem, we discarded the prior probability of noise term.
+After CvxEDA decomposition, the 1-channel EDA signal is expanded to mixed 3-channel signal $X_{TC} = \{(x_{11},x_{12},x_{13}),...,(x_{t1},x_{t2},x_{t3}) \}$.
+As shown in Fig.\ref{rtcag}, in order to reduce the computational complexity, we uniformly clip shallow feature to 3 parts and the clipped signals are subsequently fed into the residual temporal and channel attention group (RTCAG) with shared attention weights.
+The EDA feature vector is extracted by three parts: shallow feature extraction, attention module, and residual feature extraction.

-One convolutional layer extracts shallow feature $F_{SF}$ as:
+One convolutional layer extracts shallow feature $F_{SF}$ as

 where $H_{SF}(\cdot)$ denotes convolution and batch-normalization operation.
-Then, the attention module reweights the shallow feature and focuses on more useful parts in temporal and channel-wise dimensions as:
+Then, the attention module reweights the shallow feature and focuses on more useful parts in temporal and channel-wise dimensions as